FACTBOX-Soccer-World Cup 2022 knockout stage: which teams will qualify? | Sports-Games

 FACTBOX-Soccer-World Cup 2022 knockout stage: which teams will qualify?

 France have won the World Cup twice, in 1998 and 2018.
-Group performance: France 4-1 Australia France 2-1 Denmark Tunisia v France (Wednesday 1500 GMT) William Hill odds to win tournament: 11-2 NETHERLANDS The Netherlands secured a place in the Round of 16 with victories over African champions Senegal and hosts Qatar, topping Group A despite a 1-1 draw with Ecuador.
+Group performance: France 4-1 Australia France 2-1 Denmark Tunisia 1-0 France William Hill odds to win tournament: 11-2 William Hill odds to win against Poland: 2-7 NETHERLANDS The Netherlands secured a place in the Round of 16 with victories over African champions Senegal and hosts Qatar, topping Group A despite a 1-1 draw with Ecuador.
+The Dutch - unbeaten in the last 18 games after their elimination at Euro 2020 - will face the United States on Saturday.

 Brazil qualified for the knockout stage after back-to-back wins against Switzerland and Serbia and currently leading Group G before their last match against Cameroon.
 The Selecao have claimed the World Cup five times and are pre-tournament favourites to win a record-extending sixth title.